-"For us, the students' reality is not an abstract concept but an everyday experience and we make an active contribution."
+"For us, the students' reality is not an abstract concept but an everyday experience - and we make an active contribution." educationalists, mechanical engineers and biologists.
+For the weekend they have hired space in a Kolpinghaus hotel located just behind the railway station.
+The meeting room is lined with dark panelling and at one end hangs the carved image of muscular labourers in their workshop.

 Times have changed.
-Today, the work carried out in these rustic surroundings is done using the head. rather than the hands.
+Today, the work carried out in these rustic surroundings is done using the head, rather than the hands.
 In a PowerPoint presentation Waerder and his colleague explain the accreditation system in detail; in small groups the participants compile the aspects that are of particular relevance for their specific subjects.
 "I don't want education to become a commodity," says Maximilian Jacobi, who has travelled from Passau to take part in the seminar.
 He studies governance and public policy and wants to participate in the accreditation process for two reasons: on the one hand, he is keen to help shape his degree course and thus to support good study conditions.
 "And I believe that it's also an opportunity for me to implement the theories from my studies in a practical environment," he says.
 From good rhetorical skills in a presentation through to group work - here in the accreditation process he can try out anything that may be important for his work in future.